yunhaod/postura/README.md

 - Python scripts for dataset collection
 - Neural network model trained in Jupyter Notebook
 - TensorFlow Lite model deployed to the microcontroller
-- iOS app for visualization
+- iOS app for visualization and feedback

 ---